Worst gambling beats of the week, including Alabama-Ole Miss

 It's probably safe to say that not many people had action on this game.
 That doesn't mean the small group of folks who had Navy -33 aren't still in disbelief right now.

-As expected, Navy dominated the game by rushing for a million yards (484 to be exact) and led 48-7 entering the fourth.
+As expected, Navy dominated the game by rushing for a million yards (484, to be exact) and led 48-7 entering the fourth.
 Despite allowing a Lehigh touchdown on the third play of the final quarter, a Midshipmen field goal put them up 51-14.
 Just when it seemed like Navy would run the ball and kill clock en route to a 37-point win, a Dalen Morris fumble gave the Mountain Hawks one last shot at a backdoor cover.
-With 13 seconds left, Lehigh ran right through that backdoor, as Tyler Monaco hooked up with Cam Richardson for a two-yard touchdown to crush those who took Navy.
+With 13 seconds left, Lehigh ran right through that back door, as Tyler Monaco hooked up with Cam Richardson for a 2-yard touchdown to crush those who took Navy.

 Final score: Navy 51, Lehigh 21 (Lehigh covers)